joaovictorino/microservices-election/README.md

 At this time, we will host ours containers in [Azure Container Instances](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quickstart-portal).
 When we are using ACI, the simpler way is just run the APIs images, without Proxy Reverse.

-Finally create [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-get-started?pivots=programming-language-csharp) inside Azure Portal, then inside VSCode click-right on CountingFunction and click on Deploy to Function App.
+Finally create [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-get-started?pivots=programming-language-csharp) inside Azure Portal, then inside VSCode Azure extensio, find workspace click-right on CountingTrigger and click on Deploy to Function App.
+Don't forget to set SQL Azure and Service Bus connection string on Azure Function configuration inside the portal.

 Now test the application!